Da Ming Hunyi Tu: History

-The map was created sometime during the Ming dynasty and then handed over to the new rulers of China, the Qing.

 The place names of China on the map reflect the political situation in 1389, or the 22nd year of the reign of the Hongwu Emperor.
 Thus some Chinese scholars concluded that it was indeed created in 1389 or little later.
 Others maintain a cautious attitude, suggesting that what was created in 1389 is probably a source map of the Da Ming Hunyi Tu and that the Da Ming Hunyi Tu itself dates much later.

 In either case, it is certain that the Ming dynasty created a map around 1389.
 Japanese scholar Miya Noriko speculated on the motivation behind it: Although the Hongwu Emperor, first of the Ming dynasty, drove the Mongol Yuan dynasty out of China in 1368, Mongols maintained military power that posed a real threat to the new dynasty.
 The situation was changed in 1388 when Uskhal Khan of Northern Yuan was killed and the Khubilaid line of succession was terminated.
 It is speculated that the Ming dynasty may have celebrated this historic event by creating a new map.

 It has been kept on the Imperial Palace and was called Qingzi Qian Yitong Tu (清字簽一統圖; "Manchu alphabet-labelled unified map") in some catalogs.
 It is currently kept in protective storage at the First Historical Archive of China, in Beijing.
 A full-sized digital replica was made for the South African government in 2002.